heyosj/new-portfolio/README.md

 ### Layout

-I went for a mobile first approach, which admitedly was new for me.
+I went for a mobile first approach, which admittedly was new for me.
 After trying it out, I understand the value in it.
 I will continue this practice.

 ![the figma layout for the design of my website](./imgs/markdown-imgs/layout.png)